ben-tanen/ben-tanen.github.io/_posts/2019-10-27-how-bills-die.md

 layout: post
 title: "How A Bill Does Not Become A Law"
 date: 2019-10-27 05:00:00
-categories: data visualization project congress bill
+categories: data visualization project congress bill hidden
 show-on-landing: false
 landing-description: how a bill does not become a law
 thumbnail: /assets/img/post-thumbnails/sad-bill.png